Seeing the Invisible

 Using the app interface, visitors will encounter 13 unique and interactive artworks dotting the Hendrie Park landscape.
 Visitors can snap photos engaging with larger than life, moving and interactive artwork that they can virtually walk through, while plugging into an audio component that amplifies the artistic experience.

 A number of the art installations include a soundscape.
-We recommend you bring your own headphones, however Shop at the Garden will be selling them for $15 each.
+We recommend you bring your own headphones, however they are available for purchase in Shop at the Gardens (Apple: $39, Android: $9).

 The augmented reality (AR) nature of the exhibition allows for the creation of expansive, immersive works that engage with existing features of the natural landscape beyond the boundaries of what is possible with physical artworks, and many of the works created for the exhibition will address related themes around nature, environment, sustainability, and the intersection of the physical world with the digital one.